cainy19com/cainy19com.github.io/op-mehico-esse/gaussian-pdf.md

 central values more likely,
 and smooth.

-Something to do with
-approximate gambling probability
-and finding the error curve.
+Its history has something to do with approximate gambling probability and finding the error curve.

 ---